-There are many benefits to indoor farming including reducing environmental stress, economic prosperity, and the creation of a system that can provide local produce year round.
-With all these benefits, we were curious why more growing hasn’t moved indoors?
+There are many benefits to indoor farming including reducing environmental stress, economic prosperity, and year-round produce availability.
+So why hasn’t more growing moved indoors?
 What are the challenges behind this new type of farming?
-And are solutions being found to make it easier – more feasible?
-Here is what we found.

-Dirt-to-Dinner welcomes contributing writers Samantha (Sam) Duda, Susan Leaman, and Diane Wetherington who have extensive experience and knowledge in the food industry.
-Susan works with companies and associations to develop solutions that address produce-related food safety issues; and Diane is CEO of iDecisionSciences, LLC, a provider of specialty crop consulting services, and iFoodDecisionSciences, Inc., a software solutions provider for the food industry.
+Dirt-to-Dinner welcomes contributing writers Susan Leaman, Diane Wetherington and Samantha (Sam) Duda, who have extensive experience and knowledge in the food industry.
+Susan works with companies and associations to develop solutions that address produce-related food safety issues, and Diane is CEO of iDecisionSciences, LLC, a provider of specialty crop consulting services, and iFoodDecisionSciences, Inc., a software solutions provider for the food industry.
 After completing a degree in sustainability and business administration, Sam joined iDecisionSciences, LLC, this year as a research and analytics associate.

-In our previous article, “Meet the ‘Ponics,” we discussed how innovative farming techniques include growing on rooftops and inside greenhouses, shipping containers, and warehouses.
-But, in order to understand the big picture, we also need to examine the various challenges that are associated with this type of farming.
+In a previous article, “Meet the ‘Ponics,” we discussed how innovative farming techniques include growing on rooftops and inside greenhouses, shipping containers, and warehouses.
+But to understand the big picture, we also need to examine the various challenges associated with this type of farming.

 The Startup Cost

 Before breaking ground on their first indoor facility, Gotham Greens, which operates four urban rooftop greenhouse farms in New York City and Chicago, raised over $30 million from numerous private investors.
-In order to convert a former steel mill in Newark, New Jersey, to a 70,000 square foot vertical indoor farm, AeroFarms raised over $70 million ‒ mostly from private investors with the help of Goldman Sachs and Prudential.
+To convert a former steel mill in Newark, New Jersey, to a 70,000 square foot vertical indoor farm, AeroFarms raised over $70 million ‒ mostly from private investors.
 As indoor farming practices and technologies become more established in the future, the industry hopes for lower startup costs and more interested investors.

 The Complexity of Lighting

-One of the more prominent reasons the indoor farming industry has expanded in the last several years is due to the falling price of light emitting diode (LED) lights.
+One of the reasons the indoor farming industry has expanded in the last several years is due to the falling price of light emitting diode (LED) lights.
 LED lighting provides the same amount of lighting as fluorescent light but requires half the amount of energy.
 In July 2015, the lighting company, Phillips, opened a research facility, GrowWise Center in the Netherlands, to study the interaction between crops and the light spectrum.
-Horticultural lighting is complex.
 Plants react uniquely to different spectrums of light and color at different points in their growing cycle.
-There is ongoing extensive research and data collection to make indoor farming economically viable and energy efficient.

-Research has demonstrated that LED lights with blue and red diodes burn cooler, making them more energy efficient.
-These lights produce a pinkish/purplish array of the light spectrum where most crops grow best.
-However, despite LED being energy efficient compared to other lighting sources, LED lights still may not be the most efficient way to mimic natural sunlight.
-Erico Mattos, an urban agriculture advocate, reports that plants can waste up to 80% of the energy that is provided to them due to each crop having a different threshold for optimizing photosynthesis.
+Despite LED being energy efficient compared to other lighting sources, LED lights still may not be the most efficient way to mimic natural sunlight.
+Erico Mattos, an urban agriculture advocate, reports that plants can waste up to 80% of the energy provided to them due to each crop having a different threshold for optimizing photosynthesis.
 For example, a sweet potato plant needs only 64% of the light energy produced by a LED light for optimal photosynthesis.
 If light output is not adjustable, sweet potatoes grown in an indoor growing environment waste 36% of the provided light energy – light paid for and not used.
 In conventional outdoor or greenhouse farming with the benefit of free sunlight, this waste of light energy by the plants does not impact a farmer’s costs.

 In an indoor growing environment, humidity is naturally produced from plants transpiring and irrigation water evaporating in combination with heat produced by the LED lights.
 Humidity creates a favorable environment for human and plant pathogen growth.
 Airflow systems pump CO2 in for plant respiration and remove excess humidity.
 Effective airflow is difficult in horizontal plane vertical farming due to the limited space between the crop’s canopy and lighting fixtures.
 This lack of space for adequate airflow results in a higher risk of foodborne pathogens as well as higher energy cost to aggressively pump more CO2 and air through the growing chambers.
 Add to this the fact that most indoor environments are kept exceptionally clean – almost sterile – creating an environment with few competitive microorganisms if pathogens are introduced.
 Pathogens in this type of environment with little competition for available nutrients are able to grow more rapidly and unchecked.